likeproblem/RestockRecolour/README.md

 If you are a contributor(or wants to be), refer to guidelines and tutorial(non-existant), fork rep., and pull request!

 # TODO
-* Vector: those pesky connectors for tubes, also grey base for 25m shrouds(maybe)
 * Proper wiki for contributing, explain TURD_ConfigMaker, video too
 * Submodule for ConfigMaker